 Family Hotels in Moncton, NB

 We very much enjoyed our stay at the Residence Inn Marriott Moncton.
-Not only was it very centrally located (you could walk to restaurants and Bore Park), but we loved being able to spread out in a spacious two bedroom suite.
+Not only was it very centrally located (you could walk to restaurants and Bore Park), but we also loved being able to spread out in a spacious two bedroom suite.
 This property has a pool and your stay includes a daily hot breakfast buffet.
-For specials see website.
+See rates and recent reviews on Booking.com.

 - Saint John, NB with Kids